 Amounts contained in the financial report have been rounded to the nearest \$1,000, where rounding is applicable, under the option available to the Company under ASIC Class Order 98/100.
 The Company is an entity to which the Class Order applies.

 (x) Parent entity financial information

-The financial information for the parent entity, Macquarie Telecom Group Limited, disclosed in Note 28 has been prepared on the same basis as the consolidated financial statements except as set out in Note 2(r) above "Tax consolidation legislation".
-Investments in subsidiaries are accounted for at the lower of cost or recoverable amount in the financial statements.
+The financial information for the parent entity, Macquarie Telecom Group Limited, disclosed in Note 27 has been prepared on the same basis as the consolidated financial statements.